CZ-NIC/mininterface/docs/Facet.md

     my_str: str = "Hello"

 m = run(Env)
-# Image object has currently single 'src' attribute
+# The Image object currently has a single 'src' attribute
 m.facet._layout(["My text", Image("dog1.jpg"), Path("dog1.jpg")])
 m.form()
 ```

-As you see, the program displays "My text", then the image and than the path info.
+As you see, the program displays "My text", then the image, and then the path info.
 ![Layout GUI](asset/layout-gui.avif)

 Even in the TUI, the images are visible.
 (And mouse-zoomable.)